 - If you have the option on your CMS, it will be best to export the pages straight from the CMS.

 - Alternatively, you can run a crawl of your site using tools like ScreamingFrog or enterprise crawlers like Deepcrawl / Botify for larger websites and exporting the list of crawled URLs.
 Make sure you configure your XML sitemap in the crawl configuration to include the XML sitemap URLs in your crawl.

-You could then supplement this with pages from search console and Google analytics.
+You could then supplement this with pages from the search console and Google Analytics.
 This should help pick up any orphan pages not found in the CMS pages export or crawl export.

 Step 2: Filter out the Broken Pages

 In this step, you want to filter out all the non-200 status code pages and retain only the pages that are working (returning an OK 200 status code) for further analysis.

 Step 3: Extract On-Page metrics of your site pages

 Once you have the list of URLs for analysis from the previous step, you must now extract on-page metrics of the pages using a crawler and document them on a spreadsheet.
 These metrics could include;